* Turnip Yellow Virus (TuYV) a growing threat to UK producers

 * Potential yield losses of up to 30% feared

-* New DSV variety Temptation first in UK to carry genuine genetic TuYV resistance
+* Temptation is DSV's first variety in UK to carry genuine genetic TuYV resistance

 * Simulated cabbage stem flea beetle attack reduces yields by just 1%

 * Even massive early spring crop damage produces crop yields at 85% of control

 * 0.8t/ha yield advantage over treated plots average for Incentive 45 and Dariot

 * Advantage rises to over 1.0t/ha in untreated plots

 Later drilling is often a difficult concept for growers to embrace fully.
 Memories of sluggishly developing crops and cold, wet autumns still sit firm in the minds of many growers.
 But it’s a very scenario now with significant breeding work gone in to the best varieties to ensure they can establish quickly in a range of growing scenarios including the freezing conditions of Eastern Europe.